I like to think I’m above it, of course: giving value to traditional power signifiers conveyed by social norms.

 I don’t base my opinion of them as a *person* on those things, but I’m still impressed (or not) by it.
 I kind of hate that about myself but it’s still true.

-The only way I am outside of the ‘traditional power signifiers’ evaluation is when I see people who have a particular passion for something and run at it full tilt.
+The only time I am outside of the ‘traditional power signifiers’ evaluation is when I see people who have a particular passion for something and run at it full tilt.
 Even if the thing they are passionate about doesn’t bestow any of those traditional power signifiers upon them, I’m still all ‘ooh, impressive’ over it.

 Geez, so what, Ferns?!
 What has this got to do with D/s?!